GeekyAnts/external_app_launcher/README.md

+## Overview

 A Flutter plugin which helps you to open another app from your app.
+The package asks you for four parameters out of which two are mandatory.

 ## Getting Started

-The package asks you for four parameters out of which two are mandatory.
+## 1. Add package to your project

+Complete description to add this package to you project can be found [here](https://pub.dev/packages/external_app_launcher/install).

+## 2. To setup native performance for the application in order to launch external apps

 ## For opening apps in android